Jose Luis Magana/Associated Press

 It’s hard to imagine that ethics played any kind of role in the insurrection at the Capitol building, but from leadership failures to free speech and social media to the Supreme Court, Ethics Center staff and scholars provide an analysis of the ethical challenges associated with the historic actions of January 6.

-Senators and House of Representatives who voted against certifying the Electoral College results were prioritizing their self-interests over the common good.
+Senators and Representatives who voted against certifying the Electoral College results were prioritizing their self-interests over the common good.

 Can Leadership be Successful With Questionable Values? - The Storming of the U.S. Capitol by Jo-Ellen Pozner (@JEPozner) and Hooria Jazaieri (@HooriaJazaieri), assistant professors, management, with the Leavy School of Business at Santa Clara University, and faculty scholars with the Markkula Center for Applied Ethics.

 When a charismatic leader such as President Trump celebrates controversial values and praises them as virtues, problematic values engender problematic behaviors.